dozintech/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Import & Modules

-This project contains some tasks for learning about imports and modules in **Python**.
+Here some tasks for learning about imports and modules in **Python**.

 ## Tasks To Complete